North Carolina

 • Public pushback in December led UNC to omit the arena from the January proposal.

-Plans for a new home for UNC men’s basketball — mapped out months ago with detailed timelines, messaging strategies and a December announcement — were far more advanced than previously known, according to thousands of pages of documents obtained by The News & Observer through a public records request.
+Plans for a new home for UNC men’s basketball — mapped out months ago with detailed timelines, messaging strategies and a mid-December announcement — were far more advanced than previously known, according to thousands of pages of documents obtained by The News & Observer through a public records request.

 The documents show UNC officials had identified Carolina North — a university-owned plot of land roughly two miles north of main campus — as the location for its new basketball arena by last November.
-The arena was set to be the centerpiece of a sweeping expansion plan at Carolina North — the largest increase to UNC’s campus since it was chartered in 1789.
+The arena was set to be the centerpiece of a sweeping expansion plan at Carolina North.

-In January, chancellor Lee Roberts launched the Carolina North plan and asked UNC’s Board of Trustees for $8 million to begin the process.
+By January, chancellor Lee Roberts launched the Carolina North plan and asked UNC’s Board of Trustees for $8 million to begin the process.
 No basketball arena was included in that proposal, as was originally planned.

 That was a result of public pushback that coalesced quickly in December.